Leslie Croom

 Leslie Charles Brian Croom (20 April 1920 – 20 December 1989) was an English cricketer.
 Croom was a right-handed batsman who bowled right-arm off break.
-He was born at Wybunbury, near Northwich, Cheshire.
+He was born at Wybunbury, near Nantwich, Cheshire.

 Croom made his first-class debut for Warwickshire against Cambridge University at Fenner's in 1949.
 He made three further first-class appearances in that season for the county, the last of which came against Lancashire at Edgbaston.
 In his four first-class appearances, he scored a total of 73 runs at an average of 9.12, with a high score of 26.

 He died at Dudley, Worcestershire, on 20 December 1989.
-His father, Alfred, was also a first-class cricketer.
+His Father, Alfred Croom, was also a first-class cricketer.